DIGITbrain/digitbrain.github.io/docs/start/deployment.md

 - Common Linux Distributions
 - Minimum 1 CPU, 1GB RAM and 5GB free disk space

-## Metadata describing Deployment
+## Describing Deployments

-For a closer look at this metadata, use the following resources:
+For a closer look at the fields available for Deployments, use the following resources:

-- [Attribute Listing](/attributes/deployment) for an itemised listing of fields
+- [Deployments in Detail](/attributes/deployment) for an itemised listing of fields
-- [Metadata Table](/tables/deployment) for a table-formatted overview
-- The **Further Reading** section below

 ## Further reading...